 - To take the elevator up the domes, you have to spend €7, otherwise it costs €5.
 Do not forget elevator option is only for the first level, eventually you have to climb the last steps.

 - If crowds trigger your anxiety then better take a guided tour or prefer going on a day with lesser people.

 - Vatican City is the smallest country in the world with the smallest population.
 Isn’t it ironical?

 - The museums contain largest art collection in the world.

 In all, Vatican City with its majestic monuments and awe-inspiring locations is a must go place in Rome, Italy.
 All you have to do is brace yourself and carry all the requisite things, and then enjoy the unique shows and exotic sceneries!

 What we loved even more than the city’s monuments and museums was St. Peter’s Square – a thriving local hub full of souvenir shops and places to eat.
 We could roam about it endlessly, enjoying all hustle bustle and activity.

-Visiting Vatican City in Rome did not just cross of another thing on my travel check-list; it rejuvenated our mind, body and soul too.
+Visiting Vatican City Rome did not just cross of another thing on our travel check-list; it rejuvenated our mind, body and soul too.
 Having said that, I would have to admit the city locales are usually very crowded and entry lines fairly long.
 To us, it was worth the wait.
 What about you?